 It is possible to make the out of water survey in the travelift or crane slings.
 This is called a “Survey Lift”.

-During the survey lift inspection it can be determined if full hauling is required for further inspection.
+During the survey lift inspection it can be determined if full hauling is required for further inspection or repairs.
 If the hull is with significant marine growth then it is possible to miss items such as stress crazing or osmosis blisters.
 Therefore pressure wash if required is beneficial but may not always be available in survey lift circumstances.
+In those cases it would be good if diver cleaning was made before the lift.

 Moisture Measurement of GRP Laminates